texas-robocamp/texas-robocamp.github.io/virtual/welcome/welcome.md

 {{site.data.alerts.end}}

-**TODO** *We're gonna need a new intro*

 This week you will go through a mostly self-paced tutorial on how to program your robot.
-Your tutorial will be interspersed with instruction, challenges and activities on the robot, and ~~outside activities like visits to tech companies and lectures from scientists working in robotics.~~ *are we doing any kind of outreach stuff?* We have done everything that we could think of to pack as much fun as possible into this week.
+Your tutorial will be interspersed with instruction, challenges and activities on the robot, and lectures from scientists working in robotics.
+We have done everything that we could think of to pack as much fun as possible into this week.

 First, a few preliminaries.

-## ~~Cups~~ **TODO** Some Way to Communicate You Need Help

-{{site.data.alerts.note}}
-None of the info in this paragraph is relevant in the virtual space, other than RED meaning help and BLUE being the default color.
-{{site.data.alerts.end}}

-- Explain the communication system

-- Have them test the usage of the communication system to make sure it works

 ## Synchronizing Groups